Gini-Apps/GASocialLogin-iOS/README.md

 ```
 $ gem install cocoapods
 ```
-To integrate GABiometricAuthentication into your Xcode project using CocoaPods, specify it in your Podfile:
+To integrate GASocialLogin into your Xcode project using CocoaPods, specify it in your Podfile:
 ```
 source 'https://github.com/CocoaPods/Specs.git'
 platform :ios, '10.0'